 Depart from the UK on an overnight flight via Johannesburg to arrive in Windhoek at lunchtime the next day.
 You’ll be met on arrival by your private guide and taken to your boutique hotel.

 When you’re fresh and free from jetlag, then it’s time to discover Windhoek.
 Learn about the history of this city, which was destroyed and rebuilt around a century ago.
 Find out what local dishes are on the menu and where the locals like to hang out.
 It’s also worth visiting Parliament Gardens and the National Museum of Namibia, before you head deeper into the country.

 Your 4x4 will be delivered to your hotel today, allowing you to freely discover the wild.
 The drive will take you south to the dunes of Sossusvlei, a great place to look out for springbok and ostrich.
-Your home for the next two nights is Desert Homestead Outpost, a resort in a nature reserve, where you can experience authentic desert life.
+Your home for the next two nights is Namib Outpost, a resort in a nature reserve, where you can experience authentic desert life.
 Today gets the longest drive of your trip (five hours) out the way early on.

 Set off early this morning on a guided trip tour of the dunes and, if you’re feeling adventurous, to climb to the summit of “Big Daddy.”
 The desert view is a stunning reward.
 See the famous Deadvlei or “dead marsh” and stare in awe at the stark black trees against the sharp blue sky.
 Enjoy a picnic breakfast among the dunes, and then the rest of the day is yours.